Here's what you need to know for a kayak camping trip.

 If you find the kayak is harder to maneuver, you may have to make some adjustments.
 Try to distribute an equal amount of weight in both the bow and stern for best results.
 This may be easy if your kayak comes with a lot of cargo hatches, or it may be difficult if you're simply stuffing stuff behind your seat and foot pegs.

 Try to make the back load slightly heavier than the front.
 A front-weighted kayak is much harder to steer.
 Trust me, I know this from experience.

 If you're strapping a small cooler to your kayak, make sure it doesn't throw off your balance significantly.
 There are specialty "kayak coolers" on the market that can be towed behind your craft if you need a lot of space for food and drinks.

 Whatever you do, don't set off until you're comfortable with how the kayak is handling.
 It's a safety thing, especially if you encounter any unexpected fast water or run into an underwater obstruction like a downed tree.

 The packing is the hardest part

-Packing a kayak for a trip like this is really the hardest part.
+Packing for a kayak or canoe camping trip like this is really the hardest part.
 You'll likely spend some time prioritizing what you need and what you don't need.
 You may find you need to buy some new equipment if some items, such as camp stoves, are too heavy.
 Don't skimp on doing your homework ahead of time, it'll make for a much better trip.

-With some careful planning and some good equipment you'll also find it to be one of the most enjoyable camping experiences out there!
+With some careful planning and some good equipment you'll also find it to be one of the most enjoyable get away camping experiences out there!